Entries by Lindsay Williams

 Why Journalists ask Personal Questions

 Top of the list of questions that throw people in media interviews are personal questions.
 One example of this came on BBC Radio Four’s PM programme.
-Available here for a while.
-The interviewee is Phil Harding, a resident of Saltford, a village near Bath, and active on the Parish Council and the Saltford Environment Group. […]
+The interviewee is Phil Harding, a resident of Saltford, a village near Bath, and active on the Parish Council and the Saltford Environment Group.
+He feels housing developments are […]

 Do Journalists Make Good Press Officers?